tscully/tanzu-dev-portal/content/guides/opa-gatekeeper/opa-gatekeeper-gs.md

 Policy decisions like those defined in OPA are implemented at the admission control stage, and the OPA project provides an admission controller plugin called Gatekeeper to perform this function in a Kubernetes cluster.

-Admission control in Kubernetes is dynamically extensible using webhooks, so that once Gatekeeper is deployed and running in a cluster, each request to the Kuberentes API will be validated against an OPA rules that in place, without having to reconfigure the Kubernetes API itself.
-This is managed by Gatekeeper registering with the Kuberentes API as a validating and mutating webhook.
+Admission control in Kubernetes is dynamically extensible using webhooks, so that once Gatekeeper is deployed and running in a cluster, each request to the Kubernetes API will be validated against an OPA rules that in place, without having to reconfigure the Kubernetes API itself.
+This is managed by Gatekeeper registering with the Kubernetes API as a validating and mutating webhook.

 See https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/ for more details on dynamic admission control.

 ## What is VMware Tanzu Community Edition

-VMware Tanzu Community Edition (TCE) is a full-featured, easy-to-manage Kubernetes platform for learners and users, especially those working in small-scale or preproduction environments.
+VMware Tanzu Community Edition (TCE) is a full-featured, easy-to-manage Kubernetes platform for learners and users, especially those working in small-scale or pre production environments.

 You can learn much more about TCE here:  https://tanzucommunityedition.io/

 This guide will use a TCE unmanaged cluster to show OPA Gatekeeper on a cluster running locally on a laptop.
 You can also deploy TCE on public cloud infrastructure or in an on-premises environment.

-OPA Gatekeeper can be deployed on any Kuberentes cluster.
+OPA Gatekeeper can be deployed on any Kubernetes cluster.
 TCE clusters and other Tanzu Kubernetes clusters use an additional controller to help with deploying software, and introduce the concept of a package to help with managing the lifecycle of software.
 You can read more about packages here:  https://tanzucommunityedition.io/packages/

 ## Using OPA Gatekeeper